Reviewed by Laura Angers, LPC

 - Consistent irresponsibility, failure to sustain consistent work behavior, or honor monetary obligations.

 - Lack of remorse, being indifferent to or rationalizing having hurt, mistreated, or stolen from another person.”

 Though someone must be 18 or older to be diagnosed with ASPD, some signs can be seen in children that may predict the condition, one of the most common being harm to animals or a diagnosis of conduct disorder.
-The diagnosis shares traits with other conditions, including other cluster B personality disorders, which is part of why seeing a mental health professional for a diagnosis is so important.
 To receive a diagnosis of any mental health disorder, you must go to a provider who is licensed and able to diagnose mental health disorders.
 Often, this will be a psychiatrist.